10 reasons why June might be the best month in the Scottish Highlands

 The trout fishing only really hots up in the Highlands when the temperature warms and the fly life starts in May and June.
 Around Eagle Brae the trout go on the back foot when their bigger cousins the salmon arrive from the sea in July.
 This makes June the best month for trout fishing around Eagle Brae in both the lochs and the rivers.

 4. No Deer Stalking

 The Scottish Highlands has an enormous population of red deer on the moorland and high hills that needs to be controlled by man now that the natural predators lynx, bear and the wolf are no more.
 This deer stalking takes place from July through to February every year.
 Although there are no trespassing laws in Scotland and anyone can walk anywhere any time of year, June is one of the best months because walkers can walk the hills in the knowledge there is no deer stalking going on.

-June is officially the sunniest month of the year and therefore the best month in the Highlands.
-The Scottish Highlands isn’t famous for its good weather so make the most of the good weather when it is available!
+June is officially the sunniest month of the year.
+The Scottish Highlands isn’t famous for its good weather, so make the most of it when it is available!
 On average June has the highest number of sunshine hours per day than any other month in the Highlands.
-That’s got to make June a candidate for the best month in the Highlands.
+That’s got to make June a candidate for the best month in the Scottish Highlands.

 The wild red deer that live in and around the log cabins at Eagle Brae give birth to their calves in June.
 This makes June a great time of year in the Highlands, and especially at Eagle Brae, for wildlife lovers.
 Guests at Eagle Brae have a great chance of seeing a cute young deer calf with its mum grazing the flora in amongst the log cabins.